bmcculley/user_controller/README.md

 ## Future

-As of March 1, 2014 I am just push the initial commit to the live repository, with that being said, there is still a lot of work to be done with this class.
+As of March 1, 2014 I am just pushing the initial commit to the public repository, with that being said, there is still a lot of work to be done with this class.
 Virtually nothing has been tested, and I still have to complete writing some of the functions and moving things around so it all makes at least a little bit of sense.

 ### List of things to complete

  * Complete functions
  * Update hierarchy so the order of everything makes sense
  * Add in my [session controller](https://github.com/bmcculley/session-controller) class to better handle logged in users